TRIANGLE MARKET FAQ

 Q:What type of investment property will give me the best return?

 A: That's hard to say, because at present the Raleigh-Durham market is turning favorable returns in both long-term and short term investments.
 The best route for you to follow in your investing activities will depend largely on the results of your taking inventory of what I call your "real estate investing personal assets".
 By this, I mean taking inventory of where you stand in the following areas: LIQUID ASSETS (cash or available retirement funds that can be leveraged through a self-directed IRA), CREDIT, TIME, RISK TOLERANCE.
 Taking an honest look at where you are now will largely determine whether to start with buy-and-hold versus quick-turn properties and the property values within each niche.
 There's no telling what will happen in a market, so buying based on today's REAL NUMBERS is very important.
 Quick-turn investments will be more time intensive and may require more liquidity upfront.
 Long-term investments often have rental income to offset expenses and are better for individuals looking for longevity in their investments.
-Fortunately the real nuumbers in the Triangle are often very favorable for both types of investors.
+Fortunately the real numbers in the Triangle are often very favorable for both types of investors.

 Q: What appreciation rate should I expect? (trick question)

-A: The Triangle as a whole has been appreciating anywhere from 3-9% per year in recent years.
+A: The Triangle as a whole has been appreciating rapidly in recent years.
 If the future mirrors the past, almost any area in the tri-city area will fare well, but I do not advise a purchase in hopes of appreciation only if it does not pay for itself on a month-to-month basis.
 In addition, because real estate markets are in constant movement, I can not (and do not) quote future appreciation.
 No broker has a crystal ball that can advise you with certainty what your future appreciation will be on a given property (and I strongly caution you to cut your eye at any broker who professes to know such information!)
 Overall, look at the past performance of the area and look for characteristics that typically point to continued growth and invest accordingly to realize solid returns in appreciation.

 Q: What are the local cap rates?